Christian Sørensen

-Christian Sørensen (born 6 August 1992) is a Danish professional footballer who plays as a left-back for Copenhagen.
+Christian Nikolaj Sørensen (born 6 August 1992) is a Danish professional footballer who plays as a left-back for Vejle Boldklub.

 Club career

 Sørensen started his football career in Verninge, but has also played for Sanderum and Næsby BK, before he joined Odense Boldklub.

-Christian Sørensen joined Odense Boldklub on 1 June 2011.
+Sørensen joined Odense Boldklub on 1 June 2011.
 He made his official debut on 16 July against FC Nordsjælland.
 He scored his first goal against Lyngby BK in the Danish Superliga on 20 August 2011.

-After leaving FC Fredericia, Sørensen joined Viborg FF on 9 July 2019 on a 3-year contract.
-After a few successful seasons at Viborg, it was confirmed on 31 August 2022, that 30-year old Sørensen had joined the Danish champions, F.C.
+After leaving FC Fredericia, Sørensen joined Viborg FF on 9 July 2019 on a three-year contract.
+After a few successful seasons at Viborg, it was confirmed on 31 August 2022 that 30-year old Sørensen had joined the Danish champions, F.C.
 Copenhagen, on a deal until the end of 2025.

-Club
+In the summer 2025, Sørensen joined Vejle Boldklub on a contract until 30 June 2028.

 International career

 Sørensen played one game with the Denmark U19 national team.
 He was later a part of the Denmark U21.